cryppadotta/dotta-license/dot-license-cli/doc/ADMIN.md

 # unpause the affiliate program contract
 node bin/dot-affiliate-cli.js unpause

+# Confirm it worked (note that this is a different script than before)
+node bin/dot-affiliate-cli.js info
 ```

 When you're ready to use it, you have to unpause the main contract